 Home Run Hitter: Gamof has the ability to throw the opponent up into the air and swing his weapon towards them like a baseball bat.
 Often, it depends on the timing of the player from within the attack itself and if it succeeds, Gamof can easily knock the opponent out of the fighting field.
 The first game would guarantee a ring-out victory while the second one would send the opponent flying into the sky (though they would come back down a few seconds later).

-A blue avian winged humanoid who uses a Plasma Claw in battle.
-Zelkin comes from the sky planet of Klondike in the Andromeda Galaxy and that he and his people value honor and bravery found in battle.
+A blue-feathered bird-like humanoid alien who fights with a Plasma Claw.
+Zelkin comes from the Planet Klondike which lies from within the Andromeda Galaxy of the universe and that he and his people are brave and noble valiant warriors who treasure honor and power found in true battle.
 Because of a past war between Earth and Klondike, Zelkin had developed an intense hatred towards Earth and its people.
-He had joined Bilstein's Fourth Empire in order to exact his vengeance against Earth, but soon realized that not all of Earth's people were evil.
+Zelkin had joined Bilstein's Fourth Empire in order to exact his vengeance against Earth, but had soon realized that not all of Earth's people were evil.
 Eventually, Zelkin had defected from the Fourth Empire and joined up with Hayato and the other Star Gladiators so that he could atone for his mistakes and set things right.

 The Atoner: In Plasma Sword, he joins the Star Gladiators to atone for his service to Bilstein.